HHS/meshrdf/README.md

 * mesh-xml2rdf.sh - For unix, this shell script will brute-force convert each of the three main MeSH XML files into RDF N-Triples format, and put the results into the *$MESHRDF_HOME/out* directory.
-* mesh-xml2rdf.bat - This does the same thing, but can be run from Windows.
+* mesh-xml2rdf.bat - This does the same thing (mostly), but can be run from Windows.
+Note that the unix shell script sorts and uniques the output, whereas this one does not.

 There is one other script that takes a different approach, that was useful for doing the conversions on less-powerful machines.
 The Perl script mesh-xml2rdf.pl first